911±¬ÁĎÍř

 Salamanca Introduction Walking Tour (Self Guided), Salamanca

-Salamanca's splendor began with the royal charter of Alfonso IX to the University of Salamanca in 1218.
+The real turning point arrived in 1218, when King Alfonso IX of LeĂłn founded the University of Salamanca.
+It was officially recognised in 1254 and became a magnet for scholars across Europe.
 The University rivaled those of Oxford, Bologna, and Paris.
 Christopher Columbus lectured there.
 The famed Spanish Conquistador, Hernan Cortes, took classes.
-The great Spanish writer, Miguel de Cervantes, was an alum and wrote about the goings-on in the Caves.
-The University had its golden age.
+The great Spanish writer, Miguel de Cervantes, was an alum and wrote about the goings-on in the region.

-The Three Kings parade is in January.
-February brings the Carnival of the Bull and parades, carnivals, and parties.
+Culturally, February brings the Carnival of the Bull and parades, carnivals, and parties.
 St. John of Sahagun in June brings bullfights, eating, drinking, and fireworks.
-As does the Feast of St James.

 Salamanca Introduction Walking Tour Map